 When an application is received at the Board of Pardons office and is found to be complete and accurate, it is considered "filed."
 A letter will be sent to confirm the filing of the application.
 If incomplete, it will not be considered filed until all requirements have been fulfilled.
-There is a $25.00 filing fee, payable as noted above.

 After an application has been filed, a copy of the application is sent to the following interested parties:

 Board of Probation and Parole - Staff from the Pennsylvania Board of Probation and Parole conduct investigations for the Board of Pardons.
 They will report all criminal history and driving violations found.
 They will also conduct a telephone interview or an in-person interview in your home to provide our Board with your present personal status.
 You can view the topics that will be discussed during your present status interview here.